ikopyl/iOS-programming-Final-Project-Fall-2019/README.md

 ### Functional Requirements
 3.1.
-User shall be able to start a new game – Black Jack.
+User shall be able to start a new game – Blackjack.
 3.2.
 User shall have a minimum starting balance to place bets.
 3.3.
 User shall be able to draw a card.
 3.4.
 User shall lose the game round if the sum of drawn cards is greater than 21.